-- Equity securities are valued at the closing price reported on the active market on which the individual securities are traded. - Municipal bonds, corporate bonds and notes, asset-backed securities, and certificates of deposit negotiable are valued using prices obtained from independent quotation bureaus that use computerized valuation formulas which may include market-corroborated inputs for credit risk factors, interest rate, yield curves, and broker quotes to calculate fair values. - Mutual funds are valued at the net asset value of shares held at year end.
+- Equity securities are valued at the closing price reported on the active market on which the individual securities are traded. - Municipal bonds, corporate bonds and notes, and asset-backed securities are valued using prices obtained from independent quotation bureaus that use computerized valuation formulas which may include market-corroborated inputs for credit risk factors, interest rate and yield curves, and broker quotes to calculate fair values. - Mutual funds are valued at the net asset value of shares held at year end. - Certificates of deposit are reported at face value plus accrued interest.